Marshall Broomhall

 Marshall B. Broomhall (Chinese: 海恩波; 17 July 1866 – 24 October 1937), was a British Protestant Christian missionary to China with the China Inland Mission.
 He also authored many books on the subject of Chinese missionary work.
 He was the most famous son (the fifth of ten children) of the anti-opium trade activist and General Secretary of the CIM Benjamin Broomhall and Amelia Hudson Taylor.
 Thus he was also the nephew of the founder of the mission, James Hudson Taylor.

 Youth in London

 In 1875, the Broomhall family, including 9 year old Marshall, moved from Bayswater to Newington Green, London.
 At Westbourne Grove, where he was born, the family had been members of the Baptist Westbourne Grove Church led by William Garrett Lewis.
 Marshall's father, Benjamin, then began 20 years of service as the China Inland Mission's general secretary at the London headquarters.
 In 1887 Marshall went to classical studies at Jesus College, Cambridge.
 After his graduation (BA) in 1890, he became engaged to Florence Corderoy, the daughter of his father's close friend, John Corderoy.
 In the same year Marshall was accepted as a missionary by the CIM London Council.
+His sister Gertrude and his eldest brother had already travelled to China as missionaries.